 The easiest way to get to Golfo Dulce Retreat is by taking a scenic 45-minute flight from San Jose to either Golfito or Puerto Jimenez.

-Sansa Airlines as well as various other private charters such as Aero Caribe CR have several flights a day departing from San Jose International airport.
-In San Jose Sansa uses the domestic terminal which is walking distance to the International one (Juan Santa Maria).
+Sansa Airlines, Aerobell Airlines as well as various other private charters such as Aero Caribe CR have several flights a day departing from San Jose.
+In San Jose, Sansa uses the domestic terminal which is walking distance to the International one (Juan Santa Maria).
 Sansa is the largest operator of light aircrafts in Costa Rica and importantly also a subsidiary of the much larger AVIANCA Group, itself an international operator of 44 commercial planes and part of the global Star Alliance.
 It's also good to know that Sansa operates a young fleet of aircrafts: 3 years on average.
+Aerobell departs instead from the smaller airport of Pavas which is more centrally located in San Jose and about 20 minutes drive from the International Airport of Juan Santa Maria.
+For a small fee, Aerobell offers a shuttle service to all the surrounding airports in San Jose as well as to Juan Santa Maria.
+Aerobell Airlines is a Costa Rican owned regional airline with 30 years of experience.

 If you arrive in Golfito, we will come and pick you up personally at the landing strip for your transfer to our boat.
 If instead you chose to fly into Puerto Jimenez, we will arrange for a car to pick you up at the landing strip and take you to our boat.
 Both car journeys to where the boat departs are a few minutes long and the twenty-five minute boat transfer to our beach is... stunning.